 International students and scholars are a vital asset for a host country.
 Attracting the world’s brightest minds boosts innovation and growth.
-For instance, in the United States, 40% of American Nobel Prizes won in chemistry, medicine, and physics since 2000 have been awarded to international students.
-Furthermore, students after returning to their homeland often build a network of connections and an appreciation for American culture, thus promoting U.S. international leadership.
+Let’s take the example of the United States.
+40% of American Nobel Prizes won in chemistry, medicine, and physics have been awarded to international students since 2000.
+Furthermore, students after returning to their homeland often build a network of connections.
+They also gain a strong appreciation for American culture, thus promoting U.S. international leadership.

 Job Creation and Uplifting Living Standards

 Many arguments tend to position international students in competition with the locals for taking away their jobs.
 However, international students make a vital contribution to job creation in the Australian economy supporting more than 240,000 local jobs and numerous small and family businesses across the nation.
-The export revenue from the international students was estimated to support over 130,700 Full-Time Equivalent (FTE) employees in 2014–15, accounting for 1.3% of Australia’s total employment.
-It is estimated that Australia’s current international students will contribute 130,000 skilled migrants to our workforce after their graduation which is a 3% increase in the share of Australia’s current workforce with tertiary education.
-The whooping revenue generated through the students has boosted Australian jobs and wages, generating jobs, supporting wages, and lifting the living standards of Australia.
-Also, the stakeholders noted that international students play an important role in addressing skills shortages in areas such as nursing and aged care, and accounting.
+The export revenue from the international students has the potential to support over 130,700 Full-Time Equivalent (FTE) employees in 2014–15, accounting for 1.3% of Australia’s total employment.

 Challenges for international students

-However, many universities and other education providers have provided a range of support to students that include fee deferrals, deferred studies or payments, food and accommodation, mental health, and other medical support.
+However, many universities and other education providers have provided a significant support to the students.
+This includes fee deferrals, deferred studies or payments, food and accommodation, mental health, and other medical support.

 Amidst all these challenges and hardships, the plight of international students should not be framed as an inability to withstand the adversity or lack of resilience.

-There’s no denying international students have plenty of opportunities to take away from their time abroad but the relationship is reciprocal as well.
-More than merely their tuition dollars, international students also offer a wide range of present and future benefits for their host countries.
-In the course of strengthening Australia as a trusted and reputable international education destination for international students, it’s the time to reframe the value of international students amid the opportunity that the COVID-19 pandemic has brought, and rebuild a resilient, inclusive global society.
+There’s no denying international students have plenty of opportunities to take away from their time abroad.
+But, this relationship is reciprocal as well where they contribute significantly to the Australian economy as well.
+More than the tuition fees, international students also offer a range of present and future benefits for their host countries.
+To make Australia as a trusted education destination, it’s time to reframe the value of international students.
+This is an opportunity that the COVID-19 pandemic has brought, to rebuild a resilient, inclusive global society.